-- Examined current parking requirements and actual parking needs in several representative Chagrin River watershed communities to determine where communities are requiring excess parking lot construction.
+- Examined parking requirements and actual parking need in several representative Chagrin River watershed communities to determine where they were requiring excess parking lot construction.

 - Examined national trends in parking requirements for innovative solutions to minimize parking requirements while meeting parking needs.
-Such innovative solutions include shared parking between uses that occur at different time such as churches and offices.
-The results are summarized in Review of National Trends in Parking Requirements (pdf 12MB, published in 2005).
+Such innovative solutions include shared parking between uses that occur at different times, such as churches and offices.
+The results are summarized in Review of National Trends in Parking Requirements (published in 2005).

-- Developed a fact sheet, Parking Lots, Impervious Cover & Storm Water (pdf 156 KB published in 2006), which introduces options to reduce impervious cover in off street parking areas.
+- Developed a fact sheet, Parking Lots, Impervious Cover & Storm Water (published in 2006), which introduces options to reduce impervious cover in off-street parking areas.